 FREQUENTLY ASKED QUESTIONS

-This document is a work in progress and will be updated as USCIS releases more details about the deferred action process.
+This document is a work in progress and will be updated as USCIS releases more details about the DACA renewal process.

 NOTE: This FAQ contains general information and is not legal advice.

 Do not take advice from a notary public or an immigration consultant.